kazemnejad/jekyll-course-website-template/_lectures/dlc-4-3.md

 ---
 type: lecture
 date: 2021-09-24
-title: (dlc-4.3) Putting it all together: CNN
+title: (dlc-4.3) Putting it all together

 # optional
 # please use /static_files/notes directory to store notes